 Awarded the Bob Lanier Chair in Urban Public Policy in 2004

 From left to right: Mrs. Elyse Lanier, Mayor Bob Lanier, Dr. Richard Murray, and Debbie Hartman-Murray

 The Richard Murray Endowed Scholarship will be awarded to an outstanding political science undergraduate student who shares a passion for politics and policy, has a strong academic commitment and demonstrates a commitment to public service.
 A $1250.00 award will be presented every year.
 Private funds were raised to endow this scholarship.

 "By awarding me the Richard Murray Endowed Scholarship, you have lightened my financial burden which allows me to focus more on the most important aspect of school – learning.
 Your generosity has inspired me to help others, give back to the community, and hopefully one day, help students achieve their goals just as you have helped me."

-The scholarship recipient(s) will be determined by the Richard Murray Scholarship Committee comprised of political science faculty and Hobby Center for Public Policy representatives.
+The scholarship recipient(s) will be determined by the Richard Murray Scholarship Committee comprised of political science faculty and Hobby School of Public Affairs representatives.
 Criteria includes the following:

 - Scholarship applicant’s experience inside and outside of the classroom should show a passion for politics and policy.